khaledzakarya/SignConnect-DEPI-Graduation-Project/README.md

 - Converts hand gestures into text characters.

 ### 2. Text → Voice (TTS)
-- Generates clear, natural speech from text.
+- Built using microsoft-speecht5.
-- Language-flexible depending on the TTS engine.
+- We fine-tuned the model on Egyptian Arabic speech.

 ### 3. Voice → Text (ASR)
 - Built using Whisper Large-V3.